 Weight

 Gamo Silent Cat is a fairly lightweight gun.
-It’s a bit back heavy.
-If you add a scope that is back heavy as well, then it will be a mismatch and chaos.
-Choose a scope with good weight distribution and preferable low weight.
+It’s a bit back-heavy.
+If you add a scope that is back-heavy as well, then it will be a mismatch and chaos.
+Choose a scope with good weight distribution and preferably low weight.

 Lens Quality